Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Introduction

-Studies constraining cosmology with optically selected cluster samples illustrate the importance of quantifying projection effects for cosmology analyses.
-The DES Y1 analysis using optically selected clusters with the mass-richness relation informed by weak lensing is a prime example: this analysis identified richness-dependent systematic effects on cluster observables as the key to understanding anomalously discordant best-fitting parameters of the cosmological model \citep[characterized by, e.g., $\Omega_{\rm{m}} = 0.179^{+0.031}_{-0.038}$]{desy1}.
-Subsequent studies removing small-scale lensing information where projection effects are relevant or accounting for anisotropic boosts in lensing due to projection effects appear to mitigate the unexplained discrepancies in cosmological parameters \citep{to2020, Sunayama2024, Salcedo2024, des_y3_clusters}.
-These results motivate robust constraints on projection effects so that the wealth of optically selected cluster samples may be fully utilized.
+Studies constraining cosmology with optically selected cluster samples illustrate the importance of quantifying projection effects.
+The Dark Energy Survey Year 1 (DES Y1) analysis using optically selected clusters with the mass-richness relation informed by weak lensing is a prime example: this analysis identified richness-dependent systematic effects on cluster observables as the key to understanding anomalously discordant best-fitting parameters of the cosmological model \citep[characterized by, e.g., $\Omega_{\rm{m}} = 0.179^{+0.031}_{-0.038}$]{desy1}.
+Subsequent studies have mitigated this discrepancy in cosmological parameters by removing small-scale lensing information or by accounting for anisotropic boosts in lensing due to projection effects \citep{to2020, Sunayama2024, Salcedo2024, des_y3_clusters}.
+These results motivate robust constraints on projection effects so that optically selected cluster samples may be fully utilized.

 Measurements of projection effects in simulations are in general affected by differences between the simulations and the real universe.
-These measurements therefore must include some systematic uncertainty quantifying the impact of imperfections in cosmological simulations.
-In an idealized case, one could use hydrodynamical simulations in which the formation and evolution of galaxies is modeled realistically and simulated over large cosmological volumes.
+In an idealized case, one could study projection effects using hydrodynamical simulations in which the formation and evolution of galaxies is modeled realistically and simulated over large volumes.
 This approach would also require realistically forward-modeled photometric observables to apply optical cluster finding algorithms to the simulated data.
-Given that such an approach is infeasible, we turn in this work instead to empirical methods.
+Given that such an approach is infeasible, we turn in this work to empirical methods.